Reading Exercise

 Other equipment

-The schoolroom walls are made of white fabric (in the case of the mobile version, suspended from a fruit cage consisting of 36 six-foot aluminium tubes) painted with windows onto ancient Egypt.
-The Egyptian scenes were created by artist Rosemary Aston (mother of Emma Aston) on the basis of ancient wall paintings and mosaics of Nilotic scenes.
-Having such a beautiful view is probably not authentic – archaeologists think Egyptian schools usually had few or no windows, to keep out the searing sunlight – but we couldn’t resist.
 On the other sides the walls are painted with poetry for participants to copy, which is more authentic.
 The poems are by Shakespeare, Tennyson, Housman, and Carlyle (sometimes also Keats and Milton); these reflect the spirit of ancient education better than a translation of a Latin or Greek poem would, by being immediately accessible as great poetry in a somewhat old-fashioned version of the participants’ native language (but not so old-fashioned as to be indecipherable when written without word division).
 Most of the poems have improving morals, since that was a feature of ancient education, but in a spirit of modern non-judgementalism the morals of the different poems sometimes conflict.
-For the on-campus version of the ancient schoolroom we can cover the floor with straw, though as this gives some people sneezing fits schools sometimes prefer to skip the straw.

 The main items of schoolroom furniture are chairs for the teachers; ancient teachers’ status was shown by the fact that they had chairs to sit in, while the pupils sat on the ground (often with some on a built-in bench around the walls, which we have stopped trying to replicate as it leads to arguments about who gets to sit on it – though such arguments are totally authentic).
 For off-campus schoolrooms we normaly have to ask the school to supply chairs, but for on-campus events we use ones that look rather like a Roman sella curulis but are actually Damascus chairs acquired in Turkey about a century ago by an uncle of the Director.
 Neither teachers nor pupils have desks, since that would not be authentic, but the maths teachers have low tables.